suffolklibraries/lgc/content/collections/events/connect.md

     content:
       -
         type: text
         text: "This event is designed for adults to attend alongside a support worker to be able to connect with nature through a variety of nature based activities and walks.
 Each session will run on the same routine of a walk followed by a sensory based nature activity.
-The sessions are very relaxed and all abilities are welcome as we use the blue\_accessible\_trail."
+The sessions are very relaxed and all abilities are welcome as the blue\_accessible\_trails are used."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Throughout the session we will take breaks where needed and at the end there will be a chance to sit and talk with a drink.'
+        text: 'Throughout the session, there will be breaks where needed and at the end, there will be a chance to sit and talk with a drink.'
   -
     type: paragraph
     content: